WilliamWishart/williamwishart.github.io/projects.md

 list_collection: projects
 ---

-A overview of projects and guides for things past and present.
+A overview of some projects for things past or present.